 12. Check and adjust tire pressures.

-13. Set the front wheels straight ahead.
+13. Set the front wheels straight.